bosima/FireflySoft.RateLimit/README.md

 ### Todo List

+* Add Time start type for rules: indicates whether the time starts from the current time or the start time of the natural period
 * Add the current statistical value to the return value of Check method of RateLimitProcessor.
 * Add more unit tests.
 * Remove IRatelimitStorage and transfer related methods to corresponding algorithm classes.